Last Updated on 20th January 2025 by max2021

 This led to the first asbestos prohibition laws being introduced in 1985 when the UK banned the import and use of blue (crocidolite) and brown (amosite) asbestos.

-Then in 1992, some forms of white asbestos (chrysotile) were also banned before all forms of asbestos were finally banned in the UK in 1999.
+So when was asbestos banned?
+In 1992, some forms of white asbestos (chrysotile) were also banned before all forms of asbestos were finally banned in the UK in the year 1999.
+Now, it is illegal to supply any material containing asbestos in the UK.

 Duty holders and employers have a legal responsibility to manage asbestos in their properties, carrying out an asbestos survey in their buildings so as not to put employees at risk.